rb80/oracle-hospitality-integration-platform-bootcamp/async.md

 Since OPERA Cloud 23.2 HEAD requests return a header `retry-after` containing the number of seconds we recommend waiting before calling HEAD again.
 ___

+Messages are available for 6 hours in the queue
+___

 ## 5. Async APIs

 * ReservationDailySummary